unixunion/solace_semp_client/README.md

 * config/__VERSION__/semp-v2-swagger-monitor.yaml

-### Building
+## Building

-Run the build script, passing in the language, SEMP version, and target version.
+Run the build script, passing in the language, SEMP version, and optionally, the target version.

 Note for rust, you need to specify a suitable target version like 9.0.1-30 due to how semver is implemented.
 Most other languages seem fine with 3 separator versions.